What is Divesting?

 Video on Divesting

 This is unarguably an important strategic tool used by business, but knowing when to divest is extremely difficult to decide and can turn out to be an expensive mistake if not done correctly.
-In today’s business scenario, companies are usually starved of capital and divesting is seen as a sure shot liquidity booster as it improves shareholder’s return by injecting cash in the business which can either be used for paring debts from the books of the business which ultimately improves profitability of the business in question or for expansion of existing business.
-Management must ensure that Divesting decisions which turn out to be long-term value accretive for the business.
+In today’s business scenario, companies are usually starved of capital and divesting is seen as a sure-shot liquidity booster as it improves shareholder’s return by injecting cash in the business which can either be used for paring debts from the books of the business which ultimately improves the profitability of the business in question or for expansion of the existing business.
+Management must ensure that such decisions which turn out to be long-term value accretive for the business.

-This has been a guide to what is divesting?
-Here we discuss the divestiture examples, the purpose of the divestments, its advantages and how divestment process works.
+This has been a guide to what is Divesting and its definition.
+Here we discuss how divestitures work along with examples, purpose, and its advantages.
 You may learn more about M&A from the following articles –